Applications should be submitted through our online system: Apply Now

 - 4 November 2019: Applications open

-- December 2019: QMUL PhD open day for prospective physics PhD students.
-Dates to be arranged in due course
+- 11 December 2019 (1pm): QMUL PhD open day for prospective physics PhD students

 - 31st January 2020: Deadline for applications